wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 [Classes](https://support.wix.com/en/article/creating-the-right-booking-service-for-your-business#classes) are scheduled sessions that customers can join individually.
 For example, drop-in yoga classes or weekly cooking lessons.
-Classes can be scheduled on various weekdays, at different times, and with different resources, including staff members.
+You can schedule classes on various weekdays, at different times, and with different staff members.
-Customers can sign up for one or multiple sessions, unlike courses where all sessions must be booked.
+Customers can sign up for 1 or multiple sessions, unlike courses where all sessions must be booked.
 When a specific event is fully booked, customers can join a waitlist and are notified if a spot opens up.

 ## Class schedule